 “We were the youngest enterprise in their fellowship.
 And that fact helped us feel that we were on the right path!” – Shweta

 It’s all about the conversation!
 Shweta and her team work day in and day out to build a network of awareness, empathy, and diversity respecting people.
 Their goal – is to help raise future leaders & decision-makers.

 “We believe that if the future needs to be different, then future decision-makers too should be different!” – Ginny’s Planet

 Ginny’s Planet also offers workshops on the themes of empathy, diversity, understanding disability as diversity, learning through inquiry, and so on.

 Ginny is making waves in the country.
 Ginny’s Planet has also received appreciation and recognition for its work from customers, online magazines, peers and civil society groups.

-The social enterprise has been featured in magazines like Newzhook, TimesNext and Shweta also bagged the Women startup entrepreneur of the year award by Adgully & Sheroes!
+The social enterprise has been featured in magazines like Newzhook, TimesNext and Shweta and also bagged the Women startup entrepreneur of the Year award by Adgully & Sheroes!